 Dr. Seibel has a long interest in new agents both for oncology and fungal infections and collaborated on numerous studies in these areas.
 She served as vice chair for Phase I agents for the CCG and has a special interest in Acute Lymphoblastic Leukemia (ALL) which was manifested in chairing the CCG 1961 Treatment of Higher Risk Acute Lymphoblastic Leukemia protocol.
 She is a regular reviewer for numerous journals including Cancer, Journal of Pediatric Hematology/Oncology, Pediatric Blood and Cancer, Journal of Clinical Oncology, and Clinical Infectious Disease.
 Dr. Seibel has spoken internationally on the treatment and management of invasive mycoses and ALL in children and adolescents.
 She has chaired and participated in sessions at ASCO, American Society of Hematology, and the American Society of Pediatric Hematology/Oncology national meetings.
 She has served on the ASCO Integrated Media and Technology Committee, the planning committee for the AYA CME module and speaker for the ASCO-Livestrong Focus Under Forty module and search committees for the ASCO Education Book Editor and ASCO University Editor.

 Dr. Seibel has been named in multiple consecutive surveys by the Washingtonian as a Top Doctor.
-In addition to her many invited lectures; Dr. Seibel has published close to 100 articles, 80 abstracts, and numerous book chapters.
+In addition to her many invited lectures; Dr. Seibel has published over 100 articles, multiple abstracts, and numerous book chapters.
 In addition to her interest in new oncology agents, antifungal agents, Wilms’ tumors, and ALL, she also is interested in adolescent and young adult oncology, clear cell sarcoma of the kidney, osteosarcoma and Ewing sarcoma.